Proctor's Stead Caravan Park

-Campsite on the Northumberland Coast with camping facilities for tents and caravans
+Caravan Park on the Northumberland Coast with facilities for caravans and motorhomes.

-With all required facilities, including showers, toilets, laundry room and electric hook-ups
+Facilities include showers, toilets, wifi, laundry room and electric hook-ups.

-Proctor's Stead is a small, friendly, family run caravan and camping park situated one mile from the sea and surrounded by areas of outstanding natural beauty.
-The park itself is a level, sheltered, well-kept green, catering for up to approx. 60 caravans and tents.
+Proctor's Stead is a small, friendly, family run caravan park situated one mile from the sea and surrounded by areas of outstanding natural beauty.
+The park itself is a level, sheltered, well-kept green, catering for up to approx. 45 caravans.
+Sorry, we no longer take tents, trailer tents or folding campers.

 Our facilities include spotlessly clean showers, toilets and washbasins with hot water (facilities are cleaned at least twice daily); power points for shavers and hairdryers; dishwashing area.
 We also have a coin-operated washing machine and separate tumble dryer.
 Electric hook-ups available - 10 amps.